Wreaths are among some of my favorite things! They are an inexpensive way to decorate your home and celebrate each season.

 Step 4: Cut & Glue Ribbon Loops

-Cut 6 pieces into 4″ strips.
+Cut 6 pieces of burlap ribbon into 4″ strips.
 Fold each ribbon in half and use a dot of hot glue to keep them folded.

 Step 5: Arrange Leaves on Wreath

 Next, decide where you are going to place your monogram.
-Create your starting point, by poking some of the leaf stems in the grapevine form.
+Create your starting point, by poking some of the leaf stems into the wreath.
 Continue arranging the leaves until you cover about half of the wreath form.

 Step 6: Place the Ribbon Loops

-After half of the wreath is mostly covered with leaves, place the ribbon loops among the leaves to fill in empty spaces.
-You might also have to pull some leftover leaves off of the remaining stems in order to fill in any gaps.
+After half of the wreath is covered with leaves, place the ribbon loops among the leaves to fill in empty spaces.
+You might also have to pull some leftover leaves off of the remaining stems to fill in any gaps.

 Make sure the arrangement is nice and full.